 UC Riverside's Graduate School of Education School Psychology program is the only American Psychological Association-accredited* doctoral program in Southern California.
-Students in our APA-accredited and National Association of School Psychologists-approved Ph.D. program benefit from our nationally recognized rigorous course of study and desirable location in the heart of the economically vibrant and demographically diverse Inland Empire region of southern California.
+Students in our APA-accredited and National Association of School Psychologists-approved program benefit from our nationally recognized rigorous course of study and desirable location in the heart of the economically vibrant and demographically diverse Inland Empire region of Southern California.

 We train students as scientist-practitioners who contribute to the body of accumulated knowledge in the field as well as address problems affecting K-12 pupils’ learning, behavior, and cognition.
 The School Psychology program promotes an eco-behavioral theoretical model emphasizing skill development using evidence-based practice derived from applied behavior analytic, cognitive-behavioral, and social learning theory and research.

 Graduates have in-demand skills that create ample opportunity for employment mainly as practitioners in the public K-12 education sector or as faculty at postsecondary institutions.
 Students graduate having earned the Ph.D. and the California Commission on Teacher Credentialing credential in School Psychology.
 Graduates also have the opportunity to become Nationally Certified School Psychologists, Licensed Educational Psychologists (a California credential), and, upon completion of post-doctoral requirements (which vary by state), licensed psychologists.

 Students have the option of completing additional course work in our Behavior Analyst Certification Board’s Verified Course Sequence that prepares them for the BCBA, a professional certification in applied behavior analysis issued by the BACB.

 *Questions related to the program's accredited status should be directed to the Commission on Accreditation: